cogneon/lernos-zettelkasten/en/src/2-1-Kata-3.md

 #### Progressive Summarization

-Progressive Summarization is a technique to summarize a text in iterative steps and reduce it to the essentials.
+Progressive Summarization, the term was defined by Tiago Forte, is a technique of summarizing a text in iterative steps and reducing it to its essentials.
-Ideally, 10% text remains after each iteration.
+Ideally, 10% of the text remains after each iteration.

 Step 1: the complete text excerpt from a source
 Step 2: underline or mark in bold the most important statements/sentences of the text